 As part of implementing your learning, share your new expertise with staff or partners.
 Plan meetings or staff training around the ideas you bring home and the decisions you make about incorporating them.

 Your pursuit of ongoing professional development is a marketing commodity.
-Add the seminar name and content to your website’s about/bio page and if you have a news and notes section on your homepage, do a full write up there, sharing where you went, the topic of the seminar, and how it relates to your work and business.
+Add the seminar name and content to your website’s about/bio page and if you have a blog or a news and notes section on your homepage, do a full write up there, sharing where you went, the topic of the seminar, and how it relates to your work and business.
 Include a picture of yourself at the event if you can.
-And tell your current and past clients the same through your newsletter or a quarterly email or letter, and about how you’ll be using what you learned.
-Include a picture of yourself at the event if you can.
-If you use social media marketing, tweet and blog from the workshops, too.
+And tell your current and past clients the same through your newsletter or a quarterly email or letter, and how you’ll be using what you learned.